 If there is a "Crown Jewel" of Point O'Woods, it is the beach.
-It is the foremost reason that draws owners and visitors to POW and it is recognized as one of the nicest beaches on Long Island Sound.
+It is the foremost reason that owners and visitors are drawn to POW and it is recognized as one of the nicest beaches on Long Island Sound.
 Much care and attention is focused on keeping the beach clean, safe and fun for all, whether you enjoy swimming, sunning, making sand castles or just relaxing with family and friends.

 Beach and Watercraft Safety

 The waters of Long Island Sound are enjoyed by swimmers as well as a variety of watercraft.
-Please be aware of, and comply with the DEEP regulations and Point O' Woods Ordinances, particularly:
+Please be aware of, and comply with, the DEEP regulations and Point O' Woods Ordinances, particularly:

-No person shall operate a personal watercraft, at a speed in excess of Slow-No-Wake within 200 feet of shore, or a dock, pier, float or anchored or moored vessel.
+No person shall operate a personal watercraft at a speed in excess of Slow-No-Wake within 200 feet of shore, or a dock, pier, float or anchored or moored vessel.

 No watercraft shall be tied up to the swim lines.

-Paddle boards, Kayaks and Boats
+Paddle Boards, Kayaks and Boats on the Beach

 - A Point O'Woods Sticker must be visibly displayed on the vessel’s upper bow.